|Guide||♦||30 Triplogs||1 Topic|

 Bust yourself up on Buster Mountain

-This is an off trail bushwhack to the summit of Buster Mountain, a 4595 foot peak at the northern base of Pusch Ridge from Catalina State Park.
+This is an off-trail bushwhack to the summit of Buster Mountain, a 4595-foot peak at the northern base of Pusch Ridge from Catalina State Park.
 It's a steep serious climb through all the desert fixin's, prime for tearing yourself up a little.
-The payoff are unparalleled, up close views of Pusch Ridge that will bring tears to your eyes.
-There is a short maybe 8-10 foot class 4 pitch near the top, otherwise this is just an off trail hike... albeit a steep one.
+The payoff is unparalleled, up-close views of Pusch Ridge that will bring tears to your eyes.
+There is a short maybe 8-10 foot class 4 pitch near the top.
+Otherwise, this is just an off-trail hike... albeit a steep one.

 HIKE: Take off from the ubiquitous Catalina State Park trailhead and immediately cross Sutherland Wash.
-Where the Romero trail breaks left and goes up the steep hill, instead go right on the signed Birding Loop trail and follow it a short stretch until if splits into it's loop at a bug tree.
-Take the left fork and cross over a wash, go up some wooden steps and climb the little mesa.
-At the top of the little climb you will see a bench on your left.
+Where the Romero trail breaks left and goes up the steep hill, instead go right on the signed Birding Loop trail and follow it a short stretch until it splits into its loop at a big tree.
+Take the left fork and cross over a wash, go up some wooden steps, and climb the little mesa.
+At the top of the little climb, you will see a bench on your left.
 This is 0.5 miles from the start.
-Behind the bench a clear unmarked and unmaintained trail heads off left, south towards the mountains.
+Behind the bench, a clear unmarked, and unmaintained trail heads off left, south towards the mountains.
 You can follow this narrow little trail into the desert, towards Pusch Ridge.
-Several faint little nothing trails break off in either direction, but stay the course.
-At about 1.15 miles from the trailhead a faint path will break off left near some rocks, it is likely cairned (This is at roughly 32.41273, 110.90903).
+Several faint little nothing trails break off in either direction but stay the course.
+At about 1.15 miles from the trailhead, a faint path will break off left near some rocks, it is likely cairned (This is at roughly 32.41273, 110.90903).